sduran8/Project1/README.md

 ## Features

-- View entities (toys) available in each warehouse.
+- View products (toys) available in each warehouse.
-- Add new entities to a specific warehouse.
+- Add new products to a specific warehouse.
-- Remove entities from a warehouse.
+- Remove products from a warehouse.
-- Update the quantity of existing entities in a warehouse.
+- Update the quantity of existing products in a warehouse.
 - Handle maximum capacity constraints of warehouses.
 - Intuitive user interface for easy navigation and interaction.
 - Clear and concise UI/UX design.